 Sometimes, the pidgin spreads so widely that it becomes a common tongue for all people in a region; then, it is known as a lingua franca or creole.

 West African Pidgin

-Nigerian Pidgin is officially known as “Naija” is spoken by tens of millions of people in a country where more than 500 languages and dialects exist.
+Nigerian Pidgin is officially known as “Naija” and is spoken by tens of millions of people in a country where more than 500 languages and dialects exist.

-Monica Mark writes in The Guardian that “Current affairs, English and local languages are brewed together to dish up playful imagery at breakneck speed.”
+Monica Mark writes in The Guardian that “Current affairs, English, and local languages are brewed together to dish up playful imagery at breakneck speed.”